 Also, when it comes to Cases, there is much more to it than that.
 In combination with Sales Cloud, SFDC allows you to generate new leads, that is, new prospects and new business opportunities.

-What could be solved by this platform in the Company?
+What could be solved by this application the Company?

 I can think of four major areas:

-- dealing with official product or service claims/complaints,
+- dealing with an official product or service claims/complaints,

 - a help box (chatbox) or a call center through various channels,